hashchange/backbone.select/readme.md

 ## Credits, Copyright, MIT License

 Special credits go to [Derick Bailey][muted-solutions], who created the original version of this component, [Backbone.Picky][].
-It is still around; see the [Backbone.Picky Compatibility section][compatibility] for the differences.
+It is still around; see the [Backbone.Picky Compatibility section][picky-compatibility] for the differences.

 Copyright (c) 2014 Michael Heim<br>
 Copyright (c) 2013 Derick Bailey, Muted Solutions, LLC